reframe-hpc/reframe/docs/manpage.rst

    Disable output coloring.

-   This option can also be set using the :envvar:`RFM_COLORIZE` environment variable or the :js:attr:`colorize` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_COLORIZE` environment variable or the :attr:`~config.general.colorize` general configuration parameter.

 .. option:: --performance-report